Accretion disc winds in X-ray binaries: Discussion

 Crude estimations, derived from X-ray observations, of the mass carried by the wind (i.e. the mass outflow rate) exist, particularly for some BH LMXBs.
 Typical values range from being comparable to the accretion rate, up to exceeding it by a factor of 10--20 (e.g.~\citealt{Lee2002, Neilsen2011, Ponti2012}).
 These figures are derived from the observed absorber column after properly constraining $\xi$ through spectral modelling.
 Likewise, it is necessary to assume a particular wind geometry (e.g. equatorial, with a 30$^{\circ}$ opening angle), as well as an accretion efficiency (i.e. the mass-to-radiation conversion; 10 percent is a typical value).

 Proper modelling of low-ionised winds remains to be done, although new radiative transfer codes have recently become available to the community (e.g.~\textit{Sirocco}; \citealt{Matthews2025}).
-The first attempt (Ambrifi et al., to be submitted) indicates that similarly large mass outflow rates, in addition to significant clumping, are required to reproduce the standard optical P-Cyg line profiles detected during regular hard states, such as those seen in MAXI~J1820+070 \citep{Munoz-Darias2019}.
+The first attempt (Ambrifi et al., in prep.) indicates that similarly large mass outflow rates, in addition to significant clumping, are likely required to reproduce the standard optical P-Cyg line profiles detected during regular hard states, such as those seen in MAXI~J1820+070 \citep{Munoz-Darias2019}.

 Focussing on individual systems, mass outflow rate estimates have been calculated for the aforementioned case of V404~Cyg.
 This is possible thanks to the broad phenomenology displayed by the source, which allows the application of different methods.
 In particular, the evolution of the conspicuous optical nebular phase observed after the abrupt end of the outburst enabled an estimate of the ejected mass.
 This was done using both the diffusion and recombination timescales of the nebula (Fig.~\ref{fig:nebular_phase}) produced by the expanding shell of ejecta.
 The total mass was found to lie in the range 10$^{-8}$–10$^{-6}$~M$_{\odot}$, up to 100 times the mass accreted during the outburst \citep{Munoz-Darias2016, Casares2019}.
 This high outflow rate is able to explain the large intrinsic column densities (e.g. $N_{\rm H} \sim 10^{23}$–-$10^{24}$~cm$^{-2}$; e.g.~\citealt{Motta2017b}) reported in this and other systems with strong outflow signatures.
 This also suggests that, at least for the four systems showing strong signatures of low-ionised winds (see Sec.~\ref{sec:liwinds:obs} and Table \ref{tab:liwinds}) -- which share some similar phenomenology -- these outflows are dynamically relevant in terms of mass content.
 For instance, in the case of the NS transient Swift~J1858.6$-$0814, an outflow rate larger than 0.2 times the accretion rate was derived from the ultraviolet P-Cyg profiles \citep{CastroSegura2022}, while the strong NIR wind detected in GRS~1915+105 offers a viable explanation for the heavily X-ray obscured phases displayed by the system \citep{SanchezSierras2023b}.